YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 A _substitution_ is a list of substitution components.
 A _substitution component_ is a pair (_lvar_, _value_) where _lvar_ is a
-logic variable and _value_ is a value whose type is in the form `('a, 'b) injected`.
+logic variable and _value_ is an OCaml value whose type is in the form `('a, 'b) injected`.

 ### Relation as a Stream Builder